 Be bold, and price your real estate accurately right out of the gates.
 Buyers have a set price range, and it’s in your best interest to have that pool of interested homebuyers be responsive to your price and make an offer.

-Trying to sell real estate at an inflated price is like trying to grab a fist-full of water.
+Trying to make more money by selling real estate at an inflated price can be like trying to grab a fist-full of water.

 Buyers will slip right through your fingertips when they do the math.
 Then, as days on the market increases, the interest in your home will naturally decrease, as newer homes on the market filter in.
 Starting to understand my stance on overpricing your home?
 I spend a lot of time monitoring the Truckee real estate market.
 Home sellers – you need to do only 2 things: